 Some may have spouts on one or both sides to ease pouring of sauce from the bowl of the ladle.
-Capacity of the bowl can vary, usually from 1 to 4 oz (30 to 120 ml.)
+Capacity of the bowl can vary, usually from 30 to 120 ml (1 to 4 oz).

-The ladles are usually silver but can also be stainless.
-The handle may be made simple, or elaborately designed to match the rest of a silver utensils set.
+The ladles are usually made of a metal such as silver but can also be stainless.
+The handle may be a simple, plain one, or elaborately designed to match the rest of a utensils set.

-Gravy Ladles can be pressed into service for all kinds of sauces, not just gravy, that guests might take in large quantity.
+Gravy ladles can be pressed into service for all kinds of sauces, not just gravy, that guests might take in some quantity.